How I became a writer

 I also had my first play, Duet for Killers, professionally produced.
 This was the event that convinced me that baboon had prophetic abilities as well as a red butt — or was it a red-faced mandrill with telepathic powers — because I discovered that I was actually pretty good at entertaining people with my words.

 Since then, this has been my quest.
-I’ve written scores of short stories, two more plays (one produced) and a baker’s dozen of novels, five of which have been published.
-(And there is more on the way.)
+I’ve written scores of short stories, two more plays (one produced) and a baker’s dozen of novels, some of which have been published.
+(And always more on the way.)

 I hope you enjoy all the stuff here on the website.
 If you liked this little autobiographical frippery, some of which is even true, you’ll probably get a kick out of my regular newsletter.